Wednesday, 8 May 2024

 • May is historically known for attracting mega-rare birds to the island, making it a truly thrilling month for birding - (read May, A Thrilling Month For Birding).
 What mega-rare bird will we see in May 2024?

 • It is Global Big Day Month.
 This year it will be held on Saturday, May 11th.
-Our local team The Bajan Birders & Friends will be again taking part in the Birds Caribbean annual Global Big Day fundraiser.
-It is a team that comprises of local birders, along with others from across the world who have visited and birded on our island.
+Our local team The Bajan Birders & Friends will again participate in the Birds Caribbean annual Global Big Day fundraiser.
+It is a team comprising local birders and others from across the world who have visited and birded on our island.
 We invite you to join us for this exciting event!.

-• During the month some species like Blue-winged Teal (Spatula discors), Spotted Sandpipers (Actitis macularius) and Solitary Sandpipers (Tringa solitaria) would have migrated to there breeding grounds while Black Swift (Cypseloides niger) will be return here to nest.
-Look out for them in the hills of Cambridge, st. Joseph as you travel along the Ermy Bourne Highway aka the East Coast Road.
+• During the month some species like Blue-winged Teal (Spatula discors), Spotted Sandpipers (Actitis macularius), and Solitary Sandpipers (Tringa solitaria) would have migrated to their breeding grounds while Black Swift (Cypseloides niger) will be returning here to nest.
+Look out for them in the hills of Cambridge, st. Joseph, as you travel along the Ermy Bourne Highway, the East Coast Road.

 April Rare Bird Sightings